-Class Discussions/Activities [EC 4-Reflection]:
+Class Discussions/Activities:

 Our classroom is a professional learning community.
 Your active participation is necessary for you to fully benefit from this course.
-Class meetings will incorporate small group activities and discussion in which you are expected to participate.
-You should prepare for class by completing the readings, reading reflections, and extensions.
-Furthermore, as a future teacher, you are a stakeholder in the collaborative approach of the course.
+Class meetings will incorporate small group activities and discussion pertaining to literacy in the middle school in which you are expected to participate.
+You should prepare for class by completing the readings, Literacy reflections, and extensions.
+Further, as a future secondary-school teacher, you are a stakeholder in the collaborative approach of the course.
 This means respecting the opinions of your classmates, and sharing information and resources that benefit the group as a whole.
 A practicing teacher does not sit in silence; if you are not an active participant in class, you can expect to be called upon by the instructor at any time.
 With the exception of the last two class sessions (which are designated for group presentations), a total of five points may be earned for each class session.
 The two lowest participation grades will be dropped at the end of the semester.